 ▲▲ Anafiotika Delightful neighborhood draped across the hillside north of the Acropolis.

 ▲▲ Temple of Olympian Zeus Remains of the largest temple in ancient Greece.

 ▲▲ Psyrri Vibrant neighborhood near the center, great for eating, exploring, and escaping other tourists.

 ▲▲ Benaki Museum of Greek History and Culture Exquisite collection of artifacts from the ancient, Byzantine, Ottoman, and modern eras.

-▲▲ Museum of Cycladic Art World's largest compilation of Cycladic art, which looks surprisingly modern even though it's 4,000 years old.
+▲▲ Museum of Cycladic Art World's largest compilation of Cycladic art, from 4,000 years ago.

-▲▲ Byzantine and Christian Museum Fascinating look at the Byzantines, who borrowed from ancient Greece and Rome, then put their own stamp on a flourishing culture.
+▲▲ Byzantine and Christian Museum Fascinating look at the Byzantines, who put their own stamp on Greek and Roman culture.

 ▲ Mars Hill Historic spot — with a classic view of the Acropolis — where the Apostle Paul preached to the Athenians.